How to Make Cuts With a Jigsaw

 If you’re working with harder materials, then it’s likely that your HCS blades aren’t going to cut it.
 This is where high-speed steel (HSS) blades come into play – if you’re cutting sheet metal or perspex, then HSS is definitely the way to go.

-Since HSS blades are stiffer than HCS blades, they’re typically not as flexible.
+Since HSS blades are stiffer than HCS blades, they’re typically not as flexible, making them the better chose for cutting a straight line with a jigsaw.
 As a result, it’s harder to cut curved edges with an HSS attachment, and they are more prone to breaking during use.

 On the other hand, the hard nature of HSS blades means they are very durable and can last for a long time.
 It’s always worth having a couple of HSS blades in your tool kit for when you want to slice into some tougher materials.